-The student is preparing data visualization tools for criminalists.
-Facilitates investigation
+A student is preparing tools for data visualization for forensic scientists.
+Facilitates investigations

-Experts from the Faculty of Informatics and the Institute of Computer Science assume that police officers put together a lot of resources and diverse information.
-They have a number of isolated tools that do not cooperate with each other.
+Experts from the Faculty of Informatics and the Department of Computer Science assume that police officers put together a lot of sources and diverse information during the investigation.
+They have a number of isolated tools for this, which do not cooperate with each other.

-Kristína Zákopčanová, Ph.D. student at the Faculty of Informatics of MU, comes into contact with the difficult police environment every day.
-Thanks to a project funded by the Ministry of the Interior and solved at the Institute of Computer Science of MU, it helps to invent a data visualization system for use in criminal investigations.
+Kristína Zákopčanová, a PhD student at the Faculty of Informatics at MU, comes into daily contact with the impenetrable police environment.
+Thanks to a project funded by the Ministry of the Interior and run at the MU Institute of Computer Science, she is helping to devise a system for data visualization that can be used in criminal investigations.

-"At first I didn't notice it at all, and later, when we talked to the police, I realized that we were really suggesting something to be used in the investigation.
-But don't imagine anything wild, they just tell us what they have to do, no details, and no secret information at all, ”laughs Kristina, who is particularly pleased about the fact that she is doing something that really makes people work easier.
-Moreover, in the vital sphere of life.
+"At first I did not notice it at all, and only later, when we talked to the police, did I realize that we were really proposing something that would be used in the investigations.
+Do not imagine anything wild though.
+The police just tell us what they have to, no details and no confidential information at all", laughs Kristína, who enjoys the whole thing mainly because she does something that will really make people's job easier.
+Moreover, in a rather fundamental sphere of life.

-She did not think of something like this at a bachelor's degree.
-In her bachelor's thesis, she dealt with a topic that she later realized that she was not really interested, and then she was looking for something completely different that she would like to pursue in her spare time.
+It would not have occurred to Kristina that she would come across something like that for example in the bachelor's program.
+In her bachelor's thesis, she dealt with a topic that she later realized she did not even enjoy.
+So, she looked for something completely different that she would like to pursue even in her spare time.

-Previously, she was interested in the work of Barbora Kozlíková from the Department of Computer Graphics and Design, so she arranged a coffee consultation with her, which was the beginning of their cooperation.
+Kristina had previously been interested in the work of Barbora Kozlíková from the Department of Computer Graphics and Design.
+She arranged a consultation with her at a coffee shop, which was the beginning of their cooperation.
 It was Kozlíková who involved Kristína in the project for the Ministry of the Interior, led by Tomáš Rebok.

-Experts from the Faculty of Informatics and the Institute of Computer Science at MU assume that police officers collect a lot of resources and diverse information.
-They have a number of isolated tools that do not cooperate with each other, and some already have more modern and efficient options.
+Experts from the Faculty of Informatics and the Institute of Computer Science at MU assume that police officers put together many sources and various information during the investigation.
+They have a number of isolated tools that do not work together, and some already have more modern and effective variants.

-"Our goal is to map exactly what needs they have, in which we could help them, and to suggest the most effective solutions,” says Kristína, who is in charge of the visualization of the information obtained.
-“It can be individuals, events, field knowledge, or bank reports.
-All of this can be organized into one system and presented in a visual form so that one can suddenly see the context that he had not previously known.”
+"Our goal is to map exactly what their needs are, what we could help them with, and to propose the most effective solution," says Kristína, who is specifically in charge of the forms of visualization of the obtained information.
+"It can be data about individuals, events, field work information or bank reports.
+All this can be organized into one system and presented in a visual form, so that one can suddenly see connections that were not obvious before.”

-Kristína has been working for police officers for some time, in June she submitted a diploma, which recapitulates her work.
-Of course, she has gone through a process that everyone has to go through to join two previously unconnected disciplines: One side wants to improve its work and wants the other side, but it doesn't know the possibilities.
-And the other party has no idea what the work of the first one looks like, and therefore what it is possible to offer.
-In this case, the informatics overcome this by a lot of common meetings, presenting ideas and constantly repainting them.
+Kristína has been working for police for some time.
+In June she handed in her master’s thesis, which recapitulates her work.
+Naturally, she has gone through a process that everyone who is trying to combine two hitherto unconnected fields must go through: One party wants to improve their work and they want it desperately, but they do not know what the possibilities are.
+The other party, on the other hand has no idea what the work of the former is like, and therefore what exactly can be offered.
+In this case, the IT experts overcome it with a lot of joint meetings, presenting ideas and constantly redrawing them.

-“Whenever we throw something in the trash, we come up with another important topic that we have to deal with,” says Kristína.
-It needs to be addressed how to compile data, who will have access to it, how to label information that is not yet 100%, or how the results are exported to other law enforcement authorities.
-However, the actual design of the result, which could be a program that all police officers have installed on a computer, will no longer be the task of faculty researchers.
-They will mainly give know-how how everything should look like.
+"Every time we throw something in the trash, we come up with another important topic that we have to deal with somehow," Kristína notes.
+The data compilation needs to be addressed , who will have access to it, how to mark information that is not yet 100% reliable, or how the results will be exported to other law enforcement agencies.
+However, the specific form of the result, which could be a program that all police officers will have installed on the computer, will no longer be the task of the faculty researchers.
+They will provide know-how on what everything should look like.

-Kristína herself admits that she used to work sometimes at times, that the ideal result could not be proposed immediately, but it must be done by gradual steps and discarding older, not entirely satisfactory variants.
-"But after a few years, I take it as a normal part of my work, part of discovery and that nothing is wrong.
-And if we throw away something, it means that we have shown a better way."
+Kristína herself admits that she used to be annoyed at work at times, that the ideal result cannot be suggested right away, but it must be done by gradual steps and discarding older, not entirely suitable variants.
+"But after those few years, I take it that it is the normal part of my job, part of discovering and that nothing is completely wrong.
+If we throw something away, it means that through the process we have been shown a better way."